 Salty

 Saltiness is the taste of sodium or salt.
-It is found in almost every food in low to moderate proportions to enhance flavor, although eatingsaltypure salt is extremely unpleasant.
+It is found in almost every food in low to moderate proportions to enhance flavor, although eatingpure salt is extremely unpleasant.
 There are many different types of salt: sea salt, fleur de sel, mined salt and grey salt to name a few.
 Its significance is that the body needs and maintains a delicate electrolyte balance (see kidney).
 Too much salt with little water will result in dehydration and death so the taste of salt is also significant for its evolution.
 Modern salts are iodized, meaning they include iodine, a nutrient that promotes thyroid function.
 Some canned foods, notably soups or packaged broths, tend to be high in salt as a means of preserving the food longer.
 Salt works as a preservative because salt promotes water excretion in microorganisms such as bacteria.
 Similarly, dried foods also promote food safety.

 The lemon has a distinct bitter and sour taste that can be used in both sweet and savory dishes, such as a lemon tart or veal piccata.
 Bitterness is a highly unpleasant taste characterized by having a sharp, pungent taste.
 Dark, unsweetened chocolate, coffee (caffeine), lemon rind and some types of fruit are known to be bitter.